syncfusion-content/xamarin-docs/Xamarin/DatePicker/Events.md

 # Events in Xamarin DatePicker (SfDatePicker)

-Three events have been used for the SfDatePicker when it is in the Dialog mode.
+Three events are used when the `SfDatePicker` is in Dialog mode.

  * Opened
  * Closing